garethky/change-nozzle-klipper-extra/README.md

 This can be used in purge line and calibration print macros that want to extrude an appropriate amount of plastic relative to the nozzle size.

+## ⚠️ Warning: This extra is potentially brittle and may be broken by Klipper changes

+This extra relies on some [internal details](https://github.com/Klipper3d/klipper/blame/4671cf2d0e3ec864e72766cb1f6e24f1a308f794/klippy/kinematics/extruder.py#L164) of Extruder.py not changing.
+The code is pretty stable and hasn't changed in around 4 years.
+But if you see this code change please file a bug here an dI will attempt to get it back up to date in a timely manner.

+I'd prefer if this was a patch but this way its something the community can use while we work to merge this into klipper.
+The end of life plan here is to copy the pattern from how [frame expansion compensation](https://github.com/alchemyEngine/klipper_frame_expansion_comp/blob/a6e0fe0735604aef89cba6962e2cab08a8ac1895/frame_expansion_compensation.py#L69) was merged.
+You'll get an update that turns this into something that just prints a warning.

 # Filaments - Filament Presets for Klipper